 “I don’t want to incur any Solicitors legal costs this early in case I don’t find a buyer” I hear you say?
 Who can blame you, the whole home moving process is expensive enough without wasting money on unnecessary Solicitors Conveyancing Fees.

-However Fridaysmove are just one of many companies offering no sale no fee Conveyancing.
+However Fridaysmove are just one of many companies offering No Completion, No Fee Conveyancing.
 So in actual fact if you are unlucky enough not to find a buyer, you don’t incur any fees.
 No sale, no fee, no brainer!

 The second reason is that in the sudden pressure to choose a solicitor you don’t allow yourself the time to shop around.
 This may leave you choosing a more expensive solicitor.